A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Instead, he was feeling deflated and even resentful at times.
 He pulled away, burying himself into his business, and becoming less available at home.

 Paula was worn out from childbirth and the constant state of being on while raising young kids.
 Her body didn’t crave sex the way it used to.
-Actually, she didn’t crave sex at all — if Peter had never initiated, she’d be ok never having sex again.
-And that scared her.
+Actually, she didn’t crave sex at all.
+She would repeat to her friends and therapist that if Peter had never initiated, she’d be ok never having sex again.

 She tried to get herself in the mood, following the myriad of online advice, but “obligatory sex” felt forced.
 She was overriding what her body wanted, which was to rest and recover.